sarnold/cccc/README_install.rst

 Installation Quick Start
 ========================

-cccc is currently tested on the the Github CI runners using Ubuntu, Macos, and Windows.
+cccc is currently tested on the Github CI runners using Ubuntu, Macos, and Windows.
 Older versions are still packaged on Debian/Ubuntu and other places, however, to get the latest you need to compile from source or use the `Launchpad PPA`_ (Ubuntu focal only) or the `Gentoo ebuild`_.

-For the latter, make sure you have the ``add-apt-repository`` command installed and then add the PPA:
+For the former, make sure you have the ``add-apt-repository`` command installed and then add the PPA:

 ::